tomasrm/tomasrm.github.io/index.md

 I am an Assistant Professor of Economics at the University of Brasilia.

-I was previously a Postdoctoral Researcher at Universitat Pompeu Fabra and Barcelona GSE.
+I was previously a Postdoctoral Researcher at Universitat Pompeu Fabra and Barcelona School of Economics.
 I received a PhD in Economics from Universidad Carlos III de Madrid in 2019.